the emmy award winning pianist, composer and conductor

 Incorporating styles from classical to minimalism alongside more filmic influences, Greenaway’s first solo release ‘Il Falco Bianco’ was widely acclaimed and saw him make his debut in the classical charts as a composer and pianist.

-The eagerly anticipated second release ‘Woven’ is released in February 2019: A different approach to piano composition using layered recordings of an upright piano, which Greenaway ‘prepared’ with various fabrics and materials.
+Greenaway’s second album ‘woven’ was released in February 2019 entered the UK classical artist album charts at number 20.
+This album used a different approach to piano composition using layered recordings of an upright piano, which Greenaway ‘prepared’ with various fabrics and materials.
 All of the sounds on the album, from delicate sustains to unusual percussive timbres, are derived directly from the piano.
 The experimental nature of the modified instrument along with the intimacy of the recording has resulted in a particularly distinctive work.
 The listener is drawn gently into the world of Woven and spirited away on a remarkable journey; “Performing the pieces live will be a challenge, but one I am looking forward to immensely”, Greenaway states.
-Look out for dates, some unusual venues and live streaming concerts through 2019.
+The premiere of ‘woven’ was given at a packed Lauderdale House in Highgate, London.